Saturday, 31 October 2020

 Eric ‘Rusty’ Drake is one of the ecologists whom Kamen Rider Amazon befriended years before.

 Louise, basically one of Donna’s fellow friends, and a plucky neighbour of hers, is a lady ecologist in her twenties (later thirties).
+Her other friend is Jane Dyne, Kamen Rider Amazon’s first (then new) girlfriend.

 Green’s immediate family